ankit2320gupta/demo/README.md

 # demo
-This is my first  demo for Git &amp; Github class
+This is My First  Demo for Git &amp; Github class.